jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 * Modify the default setting to allow MySQL to listen on external connections
 * Create a zpool snapshot
 * Enable mysql to start at boot and start the mysql service
 * Find the 3 sample SQL files in the source code for the text.
 In files > Appendix-D > sql.
 Copy these files into your Git repo and make the changes needed in the code relating to the FQDNs for database connections.
-(The database connection rules have the wrong IPs).
+(The database connection rules have the wrong IPs you need to adjust these).
 * Run from the MySQL prompt the create.sql, insert.sql, create-user-with-grants.sql
 * Enable firewall (firewalld or ufw)
   * Open Firewall port connection to 3306 for only the webserver's IP